 Gilda lives in South Seattle with her husband and extended family.
 When she’s not working to promote equity in STEM education, she spends her time along and in Lake Washington, backpacking in the Cascade Mountains, cross-country skiing, and practicing the four Rs (rethink, reduce, reuse, and recycle) in the pursuit of sustainable living.

-JJayme Shoun serves as the Program Coordinator for Washington STEM.
-She works primarily with the Innovation team helping to coordinate meetings, work groups, and managing projects.
-She also supports the review, communication and administration of grants.
+Jayme Shoun serves as the Program Coordinator for Washington STEM.
+She works with the Program Team to coordinate meetings, work groups, and managing projects.
+She also supports the regional STEM Networks and policy and advocacy work.

 Prior to joining Washington STEM, Jayme worked as a senior constituent liaison for Congressman Jim McDermott, state-level campaign fundraising, and served as a student lobbyist at WSU-Vancouver.
-Jayme is a native Washingtonian, and has a unique perspective on post-secondary education as someone who returned to college mid-career.
+Jayme is a born and raised Washingtonian and has a unique perspective on post-secondary education as someone who returned to college mid-career.
 She brings experience working on education issues at the local, state and federal level and a passion for advocating for education opportunities for every student in Washington State.

-Jill Nelson is the Finance and Grants Manager of Washington STEM.
+Jill Nelson is the Director of HR & Administration at Washington STEM.
 An experienced administrative professional, Jill supports the organization’s finance and grantmaking efforts by providing a keen eye for detail, organizational efficiency, and strong communication skills.